Mental Health Counselor Career Guide

 How to Become a Mental Health Counselor

 Mental health therapists occupy a position of trust with clients who are often vulnerable, which is why all 50 states and Washington DC closely regulate mental health counselor licensing.
 As previously noted, becoming licensed as a mental health counselor requires a master’s degree.
-The typical process to becoming a mental health counselor is to:
+The typical process of becoming a mental health counselor is to:

 - Earn a master’s degree in mental health counseling or a closely-related major that fulfills your state’s licensing requirements.